mahavarshini08/Rydz-safetyApp/README.md

 - Socket.IO is integrated with the main server
 - JWT tokens expire in 7 days
 - Location updates are stored in memory (not persistent)
-- Emergency contacts are stored in User model
+- Emergency contacts are stored in Firebase User collection
+- All data is stored in Firebase Firestore
+- Single package.json for easy dependency management

 ## 🔒 Security Notes